trongnguyen24/Summarizerrrr/README.md

 ## Key Features

-- **Smart Summarization:** Utilizes the power of advanced language models (like Gemini) to generate accurate and easy-to-understand summaries.
+- **Smart Summarization:** Utilizes the power of Gemini AI's language models to generate accurate and easy-to-understand summaries.
 - **Multiple Source Support:** Summarize content from popular sources (currently likely YouTube transcripts, with potential for future expansion).
-- **Browser Integration:** Works seamlessly within your Chrome browser.
+- **Browser Integration:** Works seamlessly within your chromium browser.
 - **User-Friendly Interface:** Intuitive user interface, easy to use even for beginners.
 - **Open Source:** Completely free and open source.
-- **Customization:** (If this feature exists) Allows customizing the length or detail of the summary.
+- **Customization:** Allows customizing the length or detail of the summary.

 ## Technologies Used

 - **Svelte:** Modern UI framework, providing high performance and a great development experience.
 - **Vite:** Fast build tool, optimizing the development process.
-- **Tailwind CSS 4:** (Based on .clinerules) Utility-first CSS framework for rapid and flexible UI development.
+- **Tailwind CSS 4:** Utility-first CSS framework for rapid and flexible UI development.
-- **Gemini API:** (Based on file structure) Uses Google's language models for powerful summarization capabilities.
+- **Gemini API:** Uses Google's language models for powerful summarization capabilities.

 ## Installation and Usage